Heinrich Lübke: Post-war political career

 Lübke's political friends ignored him, if they did not avoid him.
 His successor in the presidency, Gustav Heinemann, however, kept in contact with him.
 Trips to Tenerife, in autumn 1969 and at Christmas in 1970 and 1971, brought no improvement in his condition.
 Arteriosclerosis of the arteries in both his brain and his limbs was becoming increasingly noticeable, leading to serious speech disorders, declining physical mobility, and progressive memory loss.
 In retrospect, it was clear that this disease had started several years earlier and explained many aspects of the West German president's behaviour during his last years in office.
 In November 1971, the former president visited his birthplace in Enkhausen for the last time.

 On 30 March 1972, an acute stomach hemorrhage required an emergency operation during which it was discovered that he was suffering from a very advanced form of stomach cancer which had already spread to his brain.
-After two more hemorrhages, Lübke died on 6 April 1972 at the age of 77 in the West German capital of Bonn.
+After two more haemorrhages, Lübke died on 6 April 1972 at the age of 77 in the West German capital of Bonn.